Justin Jefferson: 2019

 In the Tigers' second game of the 2019 season, Jefferson had nine receptions for 163 yards and three touchdowns in a 45–38 victory on the road against Texas.
 On October 12, against Florida, he had ten receptions for 123 yards and a touchdown in the 42–28 victory.
 In the SEC Championship, against Georgia, he had seven receptions for 115 yards and a touchdown in the 37–10 victory.
 Jefferson and the Tigers qualified for the College Football Playoffs with an undefeated record in the 2019 season.
 He had a historic performance in the Peach Bowl, catching 14 passes for 227 yards and four touchdowns against the Oklahoma Sooners in the College Football Playoff Semifinals at the Peach Bowl.
 All four touchdowns came in the first half, setting a College Football Playoff game record and tying the record for any bowl game.
 In the National Championship against Clemson, he had nine receptions for 106 yards in the 42–25 victory.
-In his junior season, Jefferson led the country with 111 receptions.
+In his junior season, Jefferson co-led the country with 111 receptions.
 His 18 receiving touchdowns ranked second in the country—behind only teammate Ja'Marr Chase—and his 1,540 receiving yards were ranked third.
 He had eight games going over the 100-yard mark.
+He was named one of 12 semi finalists for the Biletnikoff Award.
 On January 15, 2020, Jefferson announced that he would forgo his senior season and enter the NFL draft.